Exscientia/StableNetGuardOwl/README.md

     nr_of_simulation_steps: 10_000 # number of simulation steps
     temperature: 300               # in Kelvin
 ```
 It defines the potential (nnp and implementation), the number of simulation steps, temperature in Kelvin, and edge length of the waterbox in Angstrom as well as the thermodynamic ensemble (`NVT`).
-Passing this to the `perform_stability_tests.py` script runs the tests
+Passing this to the `perform_guardowls.py` script runs the tests

-To visualize the results, use the visualize_stability_tests.ipynb notebook.
+To visualize the results, use the visualize_guardowls.ipynb notebook.

 ```python
 MonitoringPlotter("trajectory.dcd",